VoronDesign/VoronUsers/printer_mods/consibonsi/Y-Mod_SW_9mm/README.md

 # Overview

 This is a simple mod for the SW.
-It converts the existing 6mm beltpath of the Y axis to 9mm Belts.
+It converts the existing 6mm beltpath of the Y axis to a 9mm belt.

 ![image01](./images/image01.jpg "Usage")